underscoreio/essential-slick/src/pages/preface.md

 Many thanks to [Dave Gurnell][link-twitter-dave], and the team at [Underscore][link-underscore] for their invaluable contributions and proof reading.

-## Notes on the Early Access Edition {-}

-This book is in early access status.
-The content is complete but may contain typos and errata.

-As a early access customer you will receive a free copy of the final text when it is released, plus free lifetime updates thereafter.

 ## How to Contact Us {-}

 You can provide feedback on this text via: